charbelraffoul/ada-website/index.md

 <p class="ds-lead">
 These findings do not prove causality in a strict structural sense.
-However, they reveal a consistent timing pattern: oil prices tend to move first, and certain sectors — especially energy-related ones — tend to react afterward.
+However, they reveal a consistent timing pattern: oil prices tend to move first, and certain sectors, especially energy-related ones, tend to react afterward.
 This pattern is consistent with viewing oil price shocks as external disturbances that affect sectors differently depending on their economic exposure.
 </p>